News

 You have to get up early in the morning and sit motionless in the high desert.
 But you'll be rewarded in the soft light of dawn, as sage grouse begin their show.
 It's not unusual 15 males vying for the attention of female grouse on a lek, a site that grouse use year after year.
 (I've seen more than 50 on a lek at The Nature Conservancy's Crooked Creek Preserve).

 It's one of the world's most memorable wildlife spectacles.
-But finding it has grown increasingly difficult, as sage grouse continue to decline across their range.
+But finding it has grown increasingly difficult, as sage grouse populations continue to decline across their range.

 Sage Grouse, Sagebrush and science example